kokoalberti/postgis-baselayers/README.md

 ## Issues

-See the issue tracker for a list of issues and TODOs.
-This is still pretty much a work in progress, I hope in the future it can grow into something other people use as well.
+See the issue tracker for a list of issues and features.

 ## Technical Details

-The container is based on `mdillon/postgis` and uses `supervisord` to run PostGIS, the Flask web-application, and a Huey work queue for downloading datasets and doing other tasks in the background.
+The database container is based on `mdillon/postgis`, and the application container uses `supervisord` to run the web-application and a Huey work queue for downloading and installing datasets in the background.

-While it's not necessarily best practice to ship multiple services in a single container, I've decided to do so anyway to keep everything nice and compact.
-This way you won't have to use Docker Compose if you don't want to, and it'll be easy to integrate the PostGIS Baselayers container as-is into other applications without having to configure the database, webapp, and worker individually.
-Just start up the container, install the datasets you want, and you're good to go.
-This needs to be as simple as possible.

 ## Contributing

 Contributions are welcome, either on the application itself or by adding additional datasets to the index.
-Please contact me first before sending a PR.
+Please contact me first if you have some ideas or would like to contribute.

 ### Datasets